LunarWatcher/obsidian-webdav-sync/README.md

 ## Rationale

 I have 18TB of self-hosted NAS storage, and 500GB of Proton Drive storage (part of what my 120 EUR/year gets me when I wanted protonmail, Proton VPN, and Proton Pass); I do not want to pay another 96 USD/year + bank currency conversion costs, so my data can sync to a different cloud than either of the two options I already have available.
-Until August 2025, I used syncthing, but the official Android app was discontinued.
+Until August 2025, I used syncthing, but the official Android app was discontinued months prior without me noticing.
 Although the client was forked, jumping from an official app developed by one person to an unofficial app developed by one person does not sound particularly tempting.

 WebDAV, although being an open standard, has been heavily undermined by cloud services using proprietary protocols to vendor lock people into their specific ecosystem - a strategy that has been wildly successful.
 The additional consequence of this is that no free options exist for syncing WebDAV in a similar way to Obsidian.
 The hardest part here is file deletion, and this is a hard problem the sync plugins are struggling with as well.
 The solutions that claim to solve this are proprietary or otherwise expensive.